xy-241/CS-Notes/content/Security/Authentication/Cloudflare Access.md

 - Refer to [Cloudflare Access - Temporary authentication](https://developers.cloudflare.com/cloudflare-one/policies/access/temporary-auth/#set-up-temporary-authentication) for setup guide

 >[!caution] Email addresses of the approvers
-> Make you set the email addresses of the approvers to your **Cloudflare email**, or there is no way for you to approve the temporary authentication request
+> Make sure you setup [App Launcher · Cloudflare Zero Trust docs](https://developers.cloudflare.com/cloudflare-one/applications/app-launcher/) and create a policy that authenticate the emails of the approvers, or there is no way for you to approve the temporary authentication request
+>
+> And you need a different approver email to approve temporary authentication for another approver email!

 >[!example]- Allow Temporary Authentication Policy Example
 > ![[cloudflare_access_temp_access_example.png]]